 • Establish a Posting Routine

 Your blog needs to be updated constantly to be successful.
 ‘Constantly’ may mean one post a day, or one every other day, or three posts a week.
 Two new posts a week should be the minimum.
+An article writing service can help you streamline the posting routine and provide enough content.

 • Buy a Theme